shivadns88/terraform-beginner-bootcamp-2023/journal/week1.md

 If the state file is lost, we most likely will have to tear down all the cloud infrastructure manually.
 We can use terraform port but it won't for all cloud resources.
 We need to check the terraform providers documentation for which resources support import.

+## Fixing Code in Terraform

+Sometimes, we need to perform changes to fix terraform code for various reasons
+- fixing missing resources
+- fixing manual configurations
+- fixing using terraform refresh

 ### Fix Missing Resources with Terraform import
 [Terraform Import](https://developer.hashicorp.com/terraform/cli/import)